-With the move to Perth Modern School in Subiaco for the Summer 2018/19 season, the Supa-Liga will be the first competition in Australia to have 3 divisions playing on an international size court.
+With the move to Perth Modern School in Subiaco for the Summer 2018/19 season, the Supa-Liga will be the first competition in Australia to have 3 divisions and an established junior pathway playing on an international size court.

-The Supa-Liga was founded by West Coast Futsal staff, Andreas Servatius and April Mann in 2011.
-Along the journey quite a few of WA futsal’s well-known characters have had a hand in the Supa-Liga.
-Current manager Brittany Ralph became involved with West Coast Futsal through a friend, former Australian World Cup player Emmanuel "Manni"Harihiru, and is moving into her third season in charge.
+The Supa-Liga was founded by Futsal WA staff, Andreas Servatius and April Mann in 2011.
+Along the journey quite a few of WA futsal’s well-known characters have had a hand in the development of Supa-Liga.

 Youth Men’s International Futsal Alliance World Cup winning coach and current Australian Women’s head coach Greg Farrell has overseen the development of futsal in WA since arriving from Queensland in 2015.
 This has coincided with an enormous growth in the quality and quantity of futsal being played at both the social and elite levels, although his focus has primarily been on the higher end of the futsal spectrum in recent years.